Elkhead Mountains

 The Elkhead Mountains are a mountain range in Colorado.
 The mountain range is considered to be low altitude within Colorado as all of the peaks are under 11000 ft.
 Located within Routt and Moffat counties, the Elkhead Mountains are far from metropolitan areas and have few lakes and streams, so they attract relatively few visitors.

 The mountain range is of volcanic origin and all of the peaks were formed by volcanic action.
 The mountain range extends approximately 16 mi east to west and 10 mi north to south, and its center is located at 40.77404°N 107.32132°W, approximately 20 mi northeast of Craig and north of Hayden, Colorado, 13 mi south of the Wyoming border.
 Almost all of the peaks within the Elkhead Mountains are a part of Routt National Forest.
-Significant peaks include Bears Ears, Sugar Loaf, Saddle Mountain, Black Mountain, Pilot Knob, and Meaden Peak.
+Significant peaks include Bears Ears, Sugar Loaf, Saddle Mountain, Black Mountain, Cedar Mountain, Pilot Knob, and Meaden Peak.